-Henneh Kota about 1 year ago from MN, USA
+Henneh Kota over 1 year ago from MN, USA

 Mandela's words continue to be both an inspiration and a challenge to us as South Africans.Individually we need to make the choice to live with others in mind; together we need to act to achieve the changes we all want in our country.

 Jo over 1 year ago from Cape Town, South Africa

 Wow my husband was driving home this evening and saw this billboard of Nelson Mandela.
 A simply breathtaking photo on a billboard in small town Alabama .
 The man who fought for his beliefs ; went to prison for 27 years and whom I voted for in the 1994 elections to be my President.
 Now his face appears in my county and draws me closer to SA...Madiba...you have changed many peoples lives.

 Maria Andrew-Michael over 1 year ago from Foley ,AL

 A legend and a mentor for life, Wish African Leaders can toe his part and beliefs, then things can be good for Africa.

 Okechukwu over 1 year ago from London